 “It’s the questions we can’t answer that teach us the most.
 They teach us how to think.
 If you give a man an answer, all he gains is a little fact.
 But give him a question and he’ll look for his own answers.” ― Patrick Rothfuss, The Wise Man’s Fear

 The dominant culture promotes counterfeit worldviews, distracting us from the inner journey.
-They want to make sure that what you believe supports their superstition and mythology.
+They want to ensure that what you believe supports their superstition and mythology.

 We are creatures who have an undeniable drive to explore the unknown.
 But, the national folklore does not support this quest.
 Instead, it presents us with the counterfeit of the Abrahamic religions (1).
 These are also known as Western organized religions, the mythologies of Christianity, Islam, and Judaism.